Nimo20/Portfolio/README.md

 - [Contact Me](#contact-me)

 ## About Me
-Hello there! 👋 I'm [Your Name], a dedicated Software Developer with a passion for crafting robust and scalable solutions.
-Currently working as a problem solver at [Current Workplace], I bring innovation and a commitment to delivering high-quality software solutions tailored for the unique challenges of the fintech world.
+Hello there! 👋 I'm Nimo, a dedicated Software Developer with a knack for crafting robust and scalable solutions.
+Currently working as a problem solver at Target, I bring a passion for innovation and a commitment to delivering high-quality software solutions tailored for the unique challenges of the fintech world.
 Beyond coding, I enjoy exploring the latest tech trends, and you'll often find me immersed in open-source projects.
-Let's connect and discuss how my skills can contribute to your next project!
+Let's connect and discuss how my skills can contribute to your next financial technology endeavor!

 ## My Work
 ### Project 1: Weather Dashboard